rero/rero-ils/.github/ISSUE_TEMPLATE.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

+**Software version**
+Tell us which version you're using:

+  * from which server URL do you come from? ils.test or ilsdev?
+  * checks the version on homepage.
+Do you see the version as 0.5.0 or a hash as 2493ca6?

 **Screenshots**
 If applicable, add screenshots to help explain your problem.